Harinee2501/Harinee2501/README.md

 ## Goals for 2024
 - Contribute to open-source projects.
 - Improve problem-solving skills.
-- Build a portfolio of projects showcasing my skills in ML and software development.
+- Build more meaningful projects to solve real-world problems.